Faculty Area

 Biography

-Michael Paz is an assistant professor of accounting at Cornell's School of Hotel Administration.
+Michael Paz is an assistant professor of accounting at the Cornell Peter and Stephanie Nolan School of Hotel Administration.
 His research interests include managerial accounting topics, with a special interest in managerial control and financial incentives.
 His current research focuses on issues related to cost management, compensation contracts, and performance feedback.
 His research has been published in the Journal of Management Accounting Research and Advances in Accounting Behavioral Research.

 Selected Publications